TJBChris/FreHDDisk/README.md

  - Don't use a hyphen in the name of the folder or share name.
  - The folder should be top-level (that is, it should be accessible via \\servername\sharename).

+### Disk Format
+One thing I learned in this project is that TRS-80 disk images have a standard for the first few sectors of a diskette, which indicate the location of the directory.
+My original disks were just my assembled code dumped to the first six sectors of track zero, and as such violated this.
+Some operating systems are more tolerant of this violation than others; the ones I tested seemed OK.
+That said, some operating systems don't react well (as expected) when the encouter a disk where the directory info isn't there.

+So, if you run into this issue in your OS, the solution is simple:
+ - Eject my FreHD boot disk, then retry your disk I/O.  The images have been updated to address this, but if you still have issues...ejecting the disk is your workaround.

+You can re-insert it when you need it again.

 ## Wishlist
 My wishlist, if I were to persue it, might look like this: